milanoi/data-science-portfolio/README.md

 1. Causal Inference and Hypothesis Testing:

-Type I and type II errors
+Type I and type II errors,
-One tailed and double tailed T-tests
+One tailed and double tailed T-tests,
 ANOVA, Fisher's test of independence, Chi-squared test, p-values Sum of squares total, due to regression, and due to the error (SST, SSR, SSE)